base-media-cloud/iconik-io/README.md

 -collection-id #the ID of the collection in iconik where the assets reside.
 -metadata-view-id #the ID of the Metadata View of interest.
 ```

+##### Notes

+If neither `input` or `output` mode is selected, the tool will display the version, and then exit.

+The tool will also recursively traverse collections in iconik.
+Therefore, if you provide the top-level collection ID, it will search through all the collections nested within it for assets.